+Looking for a new suitcase?
 We interviewed twenty travel experts to find out their top suitcase recommendations.
 Read below to discover the best luggage brands for travel and why they love them!

 Best Luggage Brands For Travel

-What’s the best luggage brand for travel?
+What are the best luggage brands for travel?

 Here is a quick list of the best luggage brands according to top travel experts: